wp-plugins/football-pool/readme.txt

 == Upgrade Notice ==

+= 2.1.1 =
+* All shortcodes have a "fp-" prefix in this new version.
+Old shortcodes are still supported in this version but are deprecated.
+Next major release will stop supporting these old shortcodes.
+If you're using the old shortcodes please update your content.

 = 2.0.0 =
 * Please notice that the default language is now English.
 If you were using Dutch as the language for the plugin you have to change de `WPLANG` constant in the `wp-config.php` file to `nl_NL`.
 * If you're upgrading from a version prior to version 1.3 you get a database warning stating that the column `max_answers` already exists.
 You may ignore this warning, the plugin will work and you won't get the warning again.
 I promise :)